jamietre/ImageMapster/README.md

 >
 > As of ImageMapster v1.3.0, if targeting ES5 browers, you must include a Promise polyfill such as [es6-promise](https://www.npmjs.com/package/es6-promise).
 See [Issue 341](https://github.com/jamietre/ImageMapster/issues/341) for details.

-Download the latest Zepto version of ImageMapster from the [Releases](https://github.com/jamietre/ImageMapster/releases) page and include in your webpage:
+Download the latest Zepto version of ImageMapster from the [Releases](https://github.com/jamietre/ImageMapster/releases) page and include in your webpage **making sure to use `jquery.imagemapster.zepto.min.js` or `jquery.imagemapster.zepto.js`**:

-> ℹ️ **Note**
->
-> Make sure to use `jquery.imagemapster.zepto.min.js`

 ```html
 <!-- Optional: If targeting ES5 browers, as of ImageMapster v1.3.0, a Promise polyfill is required! -->